 The GMAT is not available anywhere as a paper exam because of its nature as a Computerized Adaptive Test (CAT).

-This is a dynamic test that adapts to the knowledge and skill of the exam taker.
+This is a dynamic test that adapts to the knowledge and ability of the test-takers based on previous questions (except for the essay section, of course).
 Each test is customized in real time based on a computer formula that assesses the student’s skill as the test progresses.
-The exam begins each section by assuming the student has an average knowledge of the topics covered.
-If questions of easy and medium difficulty are consistently answered correctly, the test will become harder.
+The exam begins each section by assuming the student has an average education on the topics covered such as math or quantitative, verbal reasoning or English, written communication, etc. If problems of easy and medium difficulty are consistently answered correctly, the test will become harder.

-Only the verbal and quantitative sections of the exam use the CAT algorithm.
+Only the verbal and quantitative sections of the exam features the computer adaptive testing (CAT) algorithm.
 The analytical writing and integrated reasoning sections of the test do not.

 What You Need to Know About GMAT Questions

 The GMAT isn’t necessarily an intuitive exam.
-You could have the knowledge down back to front, but still get tripped up by the language and format of the GMAT.
-It isn’t always clear exactly what’s being asked of you from the way the questions are asked, and it can be stressful for students who thought they were well prepared.
+You could have the knowledge down back to front, but still get tripped up by the language and structure of the GMAT.
+It isn’t always clear exactly what’s being asked of you from the way the questions are asked, and it can be stressful for an individual who thought they were well prepared.

-To make sure this doesn’t happen to you, take advantage of the practice tests available to students online and in test prep courses.
+To make sure this doesn’t happen to you, take advantage of the online GMAT practice tests you have access to or register for a test prep course or check out books or search for a website that will offer advice on the subject.
 Notice what questions unexpectedly trip you up, and keep track of patterns to identify what you may be struggling with.
-Read explanations of the correct answers, and familiarize yourself with the kind of questions the test will be asking you.
-The more practice you get with quality study materials, the more prepared you’ll be when it matters.
+Keep track of what you're scoring on each section and check for explanations of the correct answers, and familiarize yourself with the kind of questions the test will be asking you.
+The more practice you get with quality study materials, the more learning you'll do and the more prepared you’ll be when it matters.

 What You Need to Know About the GMAT Format

 One of the most difficult parts of the GMAT is how long the test is.
-Though it was recently cut back to three and a half hours down from four, it’s still an incredibly grueling and intense exam that stresses out even the most knowledgeable students.
+Though it was recently cut back to three and a half hours down from four, in its current form it’s still an incredibly grueling and intense exam that stresses out even the most knowledgeable students.

 The test is made up of four parts: verbal, quantitative, integrated reasoning, and analytical writing.
 The sections are timed as follows: